The IBC Approval Process

 Principal Investigators (PIs) seeking initial IBC approval are required to submit a completed Protocol Application at least three weeks prior to the desired IBC meeting date.
 IBC meetings are generally held on the 2nd Tuesday of each month at 2:00 p.m.
 When a protocol is approved the PI will receive a formal letter of approval.

-The new online system allows you to view all information submitted and approved as part of your existing protocol.
+IBC Protocol Management allows you to view all information submitted and approved as part of your existing protocol.
 You can also view the training status of all personnel listed on your protocol, submit personnel changes and amendments, and obtain a copy of your approval letter(s).

 Regulated and Select Agents

 If you are planning on working with regulated or select agents you will need to apply for IBC approval.
 Additional paperwork will also need to be filed with the CDC Select Agent Program.
 Please contact the EHS Biological Safety Group for more information.